joeverlt/trellito/README.md

 ### Docker Compose

-3. Run Docker Compose to build and launch the containers: `docker-compose up --build`
+3. Run Docker Compose to build and launch the containers: `docker-compose up -D`

 ### Without Docker

+3. Install and configure MongoDB:

+   - Make sure you have MongoDB installed and configured on your local machine.
+   - If not, follow the MongoDB installation instructions for your operating system.

-3. Install the dependencies:
+4. Install the dependencies:

    - Frontend:
      - Navigate to the frontend directory: `cd trellito-client`